Zenika/alpine-chrome/README.md

 With some code in NodeJS, we can improve and make some tests.

 See the ["with-puppeteer"](https://github.com/Zenika/alpine-chrome/blob/master/with-puppeteer) folder for more details.
+We have to [follow the mapping of Chromium => Puppeteer described here](https://github.com/puppeteer/puppeteer/blob/main/versions.js).

 If you have a NodeJS/Puppeteer script in your `src` folder named `pdf.js`, you can launch it using the following command: